LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Abstract

 \section{Abstract}

 The rapid development of large language models (LLM) has greatly enhanced everyday applications.
-While cloud-based LLM services often dominate attention due to their massive processing capabilities, efficient single-batch inference remains a critical research direction for enabling on-device intelligence.
-In this realm, FPGA-based accelerators, with their micro-architectural flexibility for fine-grained data control, are well recognized for achieving superior speed and energy efficiency compared to GPUs.
-However, recent GPU-specific optimizations have diminished this advantage.
-When limited to arithmetic-based computation, FPGAs can underperform GPUs due to their comparatively fewer computational resources.
+While many FPGA-based accelerators, with flexibility for fine-grained data control, exhibit superior speed and energy efficiency compared to GPUs, recent GPU-specific optimizations have diminished this advantage.
+When limited to arithmetic-based computation, FPGAs often underperform GPUs due to their comparatively fewer computational resources.
 To address this challenge, we exploit a key advantage of FPGAs over GPUs: abundant distributed on-chip memory embedded among computational units.
-We believe that shifting language model inference from arithmetic-based to memory-based computations through table lookups can improve the efficiency on FPGAs to compete with GPUs.
-However, existing memory-based accelerators are inefficient or unable to scale to large models, and fail to capture the execution properties of language models.
-This paper introduces \textbf{LUT-LLM}, the first FPGA accelerator for 1B+ language model inference with memory-based computation, leveraging vector quantization.
+We believe that shifting LLM inference from arithmetic-based to memory-based computations through table lookups can improve the efficiency on FPGAs to compete with GPUs.
+However, existing methods are inefficient or unable to scale and deploy language models due to algorithm and architecture design limitations.
+This paper introduces \textbf{LUT-LLM}\footnote{Github: \url{https://github.com/LUT-FPGA/LUT-LLM}}, the first FPGA accelerator that deploy 1B+ language model with memory-based computation, leveraging vector quantization.
 We construct a performance model, evaluate multiple quantization schemes, and identify activation-weight vector co-quantization as the most effective approach.
-To support this scheme for LLM inference, LUT-LLM features (1) bandwidth-aware parallel centroid search to reduce decoding latency, (2) efficient 2D table lookups for activation-weight co-quantization, and (3) a spatial-temporal hybrid design to reduce data caching for a higher throughput table lookup.
-We prototype LUT-LLM for a customized Qwen 3 1.7B model on the AMD V80 FPGA, achieving a $1.66\times$ lower end-to-end latency than the AMD MI210 GPU and a $1.72\times$ higher energy efficiency than the NVIDIA A100 GPU.
-LUT-LLM can scale to a 32B model with a $2.16\times$ better energy efficiency than the A100.
+To support this scheme, LUT-LLM features (1) bandwidth-aware parallel centroid search to reduce decoding latency, (2) efficient 2D table lookups, and (3) a spatial-temporal hybrid design to reduce data caching for a higher throughput table lookup.
+We develop a training recipe that converts existing models to support table lookups with high accuracy and prototype LUT-LLM for Qwen 3 1.7B model on the AMD V80 FPGA, reducing arithmetic operations by $4\times$ and achieving a $1.10\sim3.29\times$ faster generation speed and a $3.05\sim 6.60\times$ higher energy efficiency than GPUs.